SheffieldML/projects/synergy/index.md

 ## Software

-The following software has been made available either wholly or partly as a result of work on this project:- [GPy](https://github.com/SheffieldML/GPy) GPy: Gaussian process modelling framework in Python
+The following software has been made available either wholly or partly as a result of work on this project:

+- [GPy](https://github.com/SheffieldML/GPy) GPy: Gaussian process modelling framework in Python

 - [gpsim](http://inverseprobability.com/gpsim/) GPSIM: Gaussian Process Modelling of single input module motif networks.